 This program integrates undergraduate research, international cultural experience, and pre-professional learning.

-Students will stay in university housing.
+Students will stay in local hostels.

 Filip Loncke is an associate professor in the Communication Disorders program at Curry.
 He has worked and conducted research both in Europe and in the United States.
 His research interests include typical and atypical communication, augmentative communication and psycholinguistic processes.